How to Get Into UC Berkeley: Admissions Data and Strategies

-Fast-forward to 2022 and Berkeley now receives over 128,000 freshman applications per year and their acceptance rate stands at 11-14%.
-Those who are accepted sport “A” averages and have a host of impressive extracurriculars.
+Fast-forward to 2023 and Berkeley now receives over 128,000 freshman applications per year and their acceptance rate stands at 11-14%.
+Those accepted sport “A” averages and have a host of impressive extracurriculars.
 Berkeley still has large protests (they made headlines again in 2017), but in order to join them, you’ll have to survive a brutal admissions gauntlet.
 To help you, College Transitions is happy to provide you with:

-- Berkeley’s Class of 2026 acceptance rate
+• Berkeley’s Class of 2027 acceptance rate

-- GPA and class rank of accepted Berkeley applicants
+• GPA of accepted Berkeley applicants

-- Admissions trends
+• Admissions trends

-- The demographics of current Berkeley undergraduates
+• The demographics of current Berkeley undergraduates

-- Berkeley’s yield rate
+• Berkeley’s yield rate

-- How Berkeley’s admissions officers evaluate candidates
+• How Berkeley’s admissions officers evaluate candidates

-- Tips for applying to UC Berkeley
+• Tips for applying to UC Berkeley

-- How to approach the UC Personal Insight essays
+• How to approach the UC Personal Insight essays

-- How to assess whether applying to Berkeley is even worth the $70 application fee (for you)
+• How to assess whether applying to Berkeley is even worth the $70 application fee (for you)

 Many students applying to Berkeley may also find the following blogs to be of interest: